Entropy (Buffy the Vampire Slayer): Plot

 At Buffy's house, Willow uses her computer to try to trace the camera's signal.
 Given that it was not Spike, they correctly assume that the Trio are behind it.
 Jonathan completes his work with the disk, and uses it to highlight a spot on a map of Sunnydale.
 The Trio are delighted, until the map catches fire.
 This distracts them from a red light, flashing to announce that their network has been penetrated as Willow finds more camera feeds: the Trio are watching her classrooms, the Bronze, Xander's and Buffy's workplaces.

 Spike and Anya seek comfort in each other's arms.
 Anya feels guilty about what happened with Xander and Spike consoles her, which leads to them having sex on a table, where Willow stumbles upon the Magic Box feed.
 After Andrew belatedly sees the intrusion alarm, Warren directs him to shut down the surveillance network, but they are captivated by the action on the Magic Box camera.
 Willow fails to keep Buffy, Xander and Dawn from seeing the feed, which enrages Xander.
 As a stunned Buffy sits in the back yard, Dawn follows her and they begin to talk about Buffy's affair with Spike.
 Their bonding moment is cut short as Willow informs them both that Xander has left with an axe.

 After Spike and Anya awkwardly get dressed, Spike leaves the shop where Xander attacks him.
 Xander is about to stake Spike when Anya comes outside, trying to stop him; she distracts him long enough for Buffy to knock him out of the way.
 Xander argues with Anya, disgusted that she slept with Spike, who quietly remarks that he was good enough for Buffy.
 Xander tells Spike to leave Buffy out of it – then he and Anya see Buffy's startled face and connect the dots.
 This is too much for Xander; he drops the stake and walks away stunned.
 Buffy also walks off, angry at Spike for revealing their secret.
 Spike finally starts to make a wish, but Anya stops him, realizing that she caused too much damage.

 Willow is sitting in her bedroom when Tara appears, saying that repairing their love will be a long process – which she would rather skip.
 They kiss.

+Reception

+In 2023, Rolling Stone, raked this episode as #135 out of the 144 episodes in honor of 20th anniversary of the show ending.